Aldershot and Alton lines of the LSWR: Guildford to Alton authorised, and opened

-Parliament granted a two-year extension for completion of the line (to Alton) on 26 June 1849, but shareholders at a general meeting on 25 October 1850 demanded cessation of work in the prevailing financial climate.
+Parliament granted a two-year extension for completion of the line (to Alton) in the London and South Western Railway (Extension of Powers) Act 1849 (12 & 13 Vict. c. xxxiii) on 26 June 1849, but shareholders at a general meeting on 25 October 1850 demanded cessation of work in the prevailing financial climate.
 Brassey had agreed to reduce his price, and by making these last nine miles, from Farnham to Alton, single for £3,500 per mile, the cost of the whole line would be only £30,000 above that to abandon them.
 Against vocal opposition, the meeting authorised the work, and the completed single line opened on 28 July 1852 between Farnham and Alton.

 South Eastern Railway running powers

-The LSWR was not opposed to the connection with the Reading, Guildford and Reigate Railway, when the running powers were inserted into its own act of Parliament, for the LSWR hoped that some traffic to and from Reading would come to it.
+The LSWR was not opposed to the connection with the Reading, Guildford and Reigate Railway, when the running powers were inserted into the Reading, Guildford and Reigate Railway (Connection with London and South Western Railway) Act 1849 (12 & 13 Vict. c. xxviii), as the LSWR hoped that some traffic to and from Reading would come to it.
 In addition it might get access via Reigate to areas in the south-east of England.
-The RG&RR was worked by the South Eastern Railway, and was absorbed by it in 1852.
+The RG&RR was worked by the South Eastern Railway (SER), and was absorbed by it in 1852.

 The SER started operating from Redhill to Shalford on 20 August 1849.
 On the same day the SER started operation from Reading to Guildford.
 The LSWR Godalming extension, on which the SER was to rely between Shalford and Guildford, was not yet ready.
 It opened on 15 October 1849.

 The South Eastern Railway proved a difficult business partner.
 As its route to London was extremely roundabout, it reduced its fares considerably, and for a time a damaging rate cutting war took place.
 In 1858 a pooling arrangement was agreed.